wabarc/wayback/docs/integrations/ipfs.md

 You can enable or disable this feature using the `--ip` flag or the `WAYBACK_ENABLE_IP` environment variable, which is enabled by default.

-The code for wayback's implementation of the Internet Archive integration can be found in the [wabarc/rivet](https://github.com/wabarc/rivet) repository.
+The code for wayback's implementation of the IPFS integration can be found in the [wabarc/rivet](https://github.com/wabarc/rivet) repository.